SmoltingAmber/ambers-first-experiments/README.md

 * Coursera Classes [Introduction to Git and GitHub](https://www.coursera.org/learn/introduction-git-github/home/) by Google and [Version Control](https://www.coursera.org/learn/introduction-to-version-control/home/) by Meta

 The beginning of explorations in any new direction in life can be daunting and exciting at the same time.
 I hope to be a lifelong explorer and not be intimidated, but inspired by **"not knowing"**...
 Seeing it as the beginning of a new adventure...

+I hope with continued practice one day it will become second nature to me :)